Cambridge District Scout Archive

 Today they are differentiated by law from folding knives which can lock in place.
 It is possible that such differences were once not as clearly stated, but as a lock adds a level of security and is an extra manufacturing process it is likely that it would be highlighted as a selling point.
 Some names may have presumed knowledge of the lock; I am not aware of any nor of any Scouting specific references for a locking knife.

 Early folding knives do not generally show more than one blade, a marlin spike for rope work and possibly, if of army origin, a tin opener.
 These are knives for general use and usually show a sheepsfoot blade which has a straight edge and a straight dull back that curves towards the edge at the end.
 It gives the most control, because the dull back edge is made to be held by fingers.
 Sheepsfoot blades were used to trim the hooves of sheep.
 Their shape bears no similarity to the foot of a sheep.
-They are the preferred form for rope work as they can take a blow to the back of the blade for a clean cut (slicing with a sawing motion tends to create an angled cut with flexible materials) and the lack of a point allows accurate placement when cutting part of the rope.
+They are the preferred form for rope work as they can take a blow to the back of the blade for a clean cut (slicing with a sawing motion tends to create an angled cut with flexible materials) and the lack of a point allows accurate placement when cutting separate strands of the rope.

 My experience of these knives is that they are very firmly sprung.
 This may be the design or the poor quality versions I have used.
 Robust tools are made to be used with vigour and need to be secure.